kinvolk/kube-spawn/README.md

 of systemd-nspawn which is merged in master, but not released yet.
 You will need to build your own systemd-nspawn binary.

-We higly recommend using CoreOS' fork which backported that feature to the 231 version of systemd (which is the one that Fedora and the other popular distributions are using in its stable releases).
+We highly recommend using CoreOS' fork which backported that feature to the 231 version of systemd (which is the one that Fedora and the other popular distributions are using in its stable releases).